thepower/power-docs/docs/Community/01-testnet-flow.md

    > **Note**
    >
-   > Steps 4 and 5 are optional.
+   > Steps 3 and 4 are optional.

 5. Get and start the [Tea Ceremony CLient](../Maintain/03-get-and-start-tea-ceremony-client.md) to get the actual `node.config` and `genesis.txt` files.
 To do this, run the following command: